vindhyasadanand/ProblemSolving/README.md

                     https://github.com/vindhyasadanand/ProblemSolving/blob/master/Arrays/Findduplicate.java

 <h3>4.
 Sort Colors</h3>
-<h4>Given an array with n objects colored red, white or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white and blue.
+<h4>Given an array with n objects colored red, white or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the  red, white and blue.
 Here, we will use the integers 0, 1, and 2 to represent the color red, white, and blue respectively.</h4>
 <p>
   <b> Input: [2,0,2,1,1,0]</b><br/>
   <b> Output: [0,0,1,1,2,2] </b> <br/>
-  <b> Note: You are not suppose to use the library's sort function for this problem </b>
+  <b> Note: You are not suppose to use the 's sort function for this problem </b>
  </p>
  <b>Problem link : <b>https://leetcode.com/problems/sort-colors/ <br>
   <b>My Solution : </b>https://github.com/vindhyasadanand/ProblemSolving/blob/master/Arrays/Sortcolors.java <br/>

+  <h3>5.
+Find Maze Path exist</h3>

+  <b>My Solution : </b>https://github.com/vindhyasadanand/ProblemSolving/blob/master/Backtracking/mazepath.java <br/>